-- If you are close friends with any of your co-workers, then it’s a given that they will make the list.
+- If he is close friends with any of his co-workers, then it’s a given that they will make the list.

-- If anyone from the office is invited, then it’s a good idea to invite your boss or supervisor.
+- If anyone from the office is invited, then it’s a good idea for him to invite his boss or manager.

-- Another kind gesture is to invite your assistant or someone who works extra hard for you.
+- Another kind gesture is to invite an assistant or someone who works extra hard to support him at work.

 Beyond that, it’s a bit more difficult.
 Here are some other factors that can help guide your decisions.

-- The budget of your wedding.
-Once you determine the per person cost, you may realize you won’t be able to afford to invite a large number of co-workers without blowing your budget.
+- Budget: Once you determine the per person cost, you may realize you won’t be able to afford to invite a large number of co-workers without blowing your budget.

-- The location of your reception.
-Depending on the location, you may have restrictions on the number of guests you can invite.
+- Reception location: Depending on the location, you may have restrictions on the number of guests you can invite.

-When at work, try to keep discussions about your wedding to a minimum.
+If you can’t invite everyone, it’s best to keep discussions about your wedding to a minimum.
 This will cut down on talking about it with people who aren’t invited.
 If the conversation does come up, make sure you verbalize that the guest list is limited due to venue, budget, etc. Almost everyone will understand that.
-After you tie the knot, you and your spouse can consider hosting an informal party for friends, family, and co-workers, showing thankfulness for their support.
+After you tie the knot, you and your spouse can consider hosting an informal party for friends, family, and/or co-workers, showing thankfulness for their support.